-A welfare support officer provides companionship to veterans, makes home and hospital visits, and undertakes other non-advisory support tasks.
+A wellbeing support officer provides companionship to veterans, makes home and hospital visits, and undertakes other non-advisory support tasks.

-Administrative Assistants
+Administrative assistants

-An administrative assistant provides general secretarial and administrative assistance and/or office management services to support the work of compensation and welfare advocates and welfare support officers.
+An administrative assistant provides general secretarial and administrative assistance and/or office management services to support the work of compensation and wellbeing advocates and wellbeing support officers.